yourpurebredpuppy logo

 2) Use alternating pressure on the leash.

-If your dog refuses to budge without a treat, just start walking.
-The leash will obviously become taut when you reach the end, but don't stop walking.
-Instead, move your hand quickly toward the braced pup, which will create a bit of slack in the leash.
+If you have a very stubborn pup, just start walking.
+If the pup doesn't move, the leash will obviously become taut when you reach the end.
+Don't stop walking.
+Move your hand quickly toward the pup, which will create a bit of slack in the leash.

 That will catch him by surprise.
 He might even wobble a bit since there is no longer a tight leash to brace against.
 Take advantage of his surprise by quickly pulling him toward you just enough to make him take a couple of steps.

-Remember to keep walking as you do this, and to keep encouraging him to follow you.
-"Let's go, Duke!
-Here we go!"
-Whenever the pup refuses to walk, or sits or lies down, use that alternating technique (loosen/tighten/loosen) that should make him take a couple of steps.
+Remember to keep walking as you do this, and keep encouraging him to follow you.
+Every time the pup refuses to walk, or sits or lies down, use that alternating technique (loosen/tighten/loosen) that should make him take a couple of steps.

 Remember, dogs are opportunists.
 They want to do things that bring them some benefit and to avoid doing things that cause discomfort.
-Your pup will soon discover that he can stop the herky-jerky movement AND get praise and treats if he simply trots along with you.
+Your pup will discover that he can stop the herky-jerky movement and walk comfortably if he simply trots along with you.

 Now on to real leash training!